 Syllabus of courses of FY B. F.M.
-Programme (With effect from the Academic Year 2023-2024) 5.
+Programme (With effect from the Academic Year 2025-2026) 5.
 Ability Enhancement Courses, Value Enhancement Course, Indian Knowledge System 5.A Ability Enhancement Course (AEC) 5.A.a Language and Literature I (3 Credits)

-5. Ability Enhancement Courses, Value Enhancement Course, Indian Knowledge System 5.A Ability Enhancement Course (AEC) 5.A.a Language and Literature I Course Objectives and Course Outcomes Course Objectives CObj 1 To understand the effective use of PowerPoint presentation, relevance and importance of interpersonal communication skills CObj 2 To enhance written communication skills CObj 3 To enable the learners to adapt to the requirements of the industry.
+5. Abilit 5.
+Ability Enhancement Courses, Value Enhancement Course, Indian Knowledge System 5.A Ability Enhancement Course (AEC) 5.A.a Language and Literature I Course Objectives and Course Outcomes Course Objectives CObj 1 To understand the effective use of power point presentation, relevance and importance of interpersonal communication skills CObj 2 To enhance written communication skills CObj 3 To enable the learners to adapt to the requirements of the industry.
 Course Outcomes COut 1 Learner understands the Concept of Communication: and its importance as a key concept in the Corporate and Global world.
-COut 2 Learner understands the impact of technological advancements on Communication Channels and Objectives of Communication COut 3 The learner understands various Methods and Modes of Communication - Verbal and Nonverbal.
-COut 4 The learner understands problems in Communication /Barriers to Communication and ways to overcome these Barriers in Communication.
-COut 5 The learners learn to use statistical tools in PowerPoint presentations, COut 6 Learners are able to write letters of inquiry and letters of complaint.
-COut 7 Learners are able to demonstrate the Practical application of preparing flyers and leaflets help the learners demonstrate their creativity.
-COut 8 Learners demonstrate Listening, Comprehension, and Speaking Skills.
-The nonverbal communication skills of learners are enhanced.
-COut 9 Learners acquire Presentation skills in News Items, Dialogue and Speeches, and Paragraph writing.
+COut 2 Learner understands the impact of technological advancements on Communication Channels and Objectives of Communication COut 3 Learner understands various Methods and Modes of Communication - Verbal and Nonverbal.
+COut 4 Learner understands problems in Communication /Barriers to Communication and ways to overcome these Barriers in Communication.
+COut 5 The learners learn to use statistical tools in PowerPoint presentations, COut 6 Learners are able to write letters of enquiry and letters of complaint.
+COut 7 Learners are able to demonstrate Practical application of preparing flyers and leaflets help the learners demonstrate their creativity.
+COut 8 Learners demonstrate Listening, Comprehension, Speaking Skills.
+Nonverbal communication skills of learners are enhanced.
+COut 9 Learners acquire Presentation skills of a News Item, Dialogue and Speeches, Paragraph writing.
 COut 10 Learners are able to analyse texts from the fields of Commerce and Management

-Language and Literature I
+Language and Literature-I

 Sr. No. Modules No. of Lectures

 1 Theory of Communication & Obstacles to Communication in Business World 15

 2 Business Correspondence 15

 3 Language and Writing Skills 15

-Total No. of Lectures:
+Total No. of Lectures: 45

-Sr. No. Modules 1 Theory of Communication & Obstacles to Communication in Business World Concept of Communication: Meaning, Definition, Process, Need, Feedback Emergence of Communication as a key concept in the Corporate and Global world Impact of technological advancements on Communication Channels and Objectives of Communication: Channels- Formal and Informal- Vertical, Horizontal, Diagonal, Grapevine Objectives of Communication: Information, Advice, Order and Instruction, Persuasion, Motivation, Education, Warning, and Boosting the Morale of Employees(A brief introduction to these objectives to be given) Methods and Modes of Communication: Methods: Verbal and Nonverbal, Characteristics of Verbal Communication Characteristics of Non-verbal Communication, Business Etiquette Computers and E- communication: Organizing and use of Video and Satellite.
-Problems in Communication /Barriers to Communication: Physical/ Semantic/Language / Socio-Cultural / Psychological / Barriers, Ways to Overcome these Barriers Listening: Importance of Listening Skills, Cultivating good Listening Skills Introduction to Business Ethics: Concept and Interpretation, Importance of Business Ethics.
-2 Business Correspondence Theory of Business Letter Writing: Parts, Structure, Layouts-Full Block, Principles of Effective Letter Writing, Principles of effective Email Writing, Personnel Correspondence: Statement of Purpose, Job Application Letter and Resume, Letter of Acceptance of Job Offer, Letter of Resignation [Letter of Appointment, Promotion and Termination, Letter of Recommendation
+Sr. No. Modules 1 Theory of Communication & Obstacles to Communication in Business World Concept of Communication: Meaning, Definition, Process, Need, Feedback Emergence of Communication as a key concept in the Corporate and Global world Inter personal communication: Team dynamics and collaboration Impact of technological advancements and AI on Communication Channels Objectives of Communication: Channels- Formal and Informal- Vertical, Horizontal, Diagonal, Grapevine Objectives of Communication: Information, Advice, Order and Instruction, Persuasion, Motivation, Education, Warning, and Boosting the Morale of Employees (A brief introduction to these objectives to be given) Methods and Modes of Communication: Methods: Verbal and Nonverbal, Characteristics of Verbal Communication Characteristics of Non-verbal Communication, Business Etiquette, Computers and E- communication.
+Problems in Communication /Barriers to Communication: Physical/ Semantic/Language / Socio-Cultural / Psychological/ Barriers, Ways to Overcome these Barriers Listening: Types, Process and Importance of Listening Skills, Cultivating good Listening Skills.
+Ethics in communication 2 Business Correspondence Theory of Business Letter Writing: Parts, Structure, Layouts-Full Block, Principles of Effective Letter Writing Principles of effective Email Writing, Personnel Correspondence: Statement of Purpose, Job Application Letter, Resume, LinkedIn profile, Letter of Acceptance of Job Offer, Letter of Resignation [Letter of Appointment and Promotion, Letter of Recommendation]

-3 Language and Writing Skills Commercial Terms used in Business Communication Paragraph Writing: Developing an idea, using appropriate linking devices, etc Cohesion and Coherence, etc [Interpretation of technical data, Composition on a given situation, a short informal report & improvisation Activities] Listening, Comprehension, Speaking Skills: Presenting a News Item, Dialogue and Speeches Paragraph Writing: Preparation of the first draft, Revision and Self Editing, Rules of spelling.
-Reading Comprehension: Analysis of texts from the fields of Commerce and Management.
+3 Language and Writing Skills Business Communication Paragraph Writing: Developing an idea, using appropriate linking devices, etc • Cohesion and Coherence, etc [Interpretation of technical data, Composition on a given situation, a short informal report & improvisation Activities] Listening, Comprehension, Speaking Skills: Presenting a News Item, Dialogue and Speeches Paragraph Writing: Preparation of the first draft, Revision and Self Editing, Rules of spelling.
+Reading Comprehension: Analysis of texts from the fields of Commerce and Management